MohammadRafik/ecom_django_vue/README.md

 6. run `pip3 install -r requirements.txt` pip3 is pip 19.3.1 from python 3.7
 7. run `npm install`

-now you need to run a server with django, so do this:
+now you need to run a local server using django, so do this:
 1. redirect path to src `cd src`
 2. run `py manage.py runserver` py is python 3.7 (you can do `py --version` to check)